Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Nonlinear modelling

 \subsection{Approximations}

 The efficient calculation of the 1-loop power spectrum can be challenging, particularly when the modifications include some sort of scale-dependence, for example in $f(R)$ gravity.
-The numerical approach, as adopted by the \texttt{MG-Copter} code is both time consuming and prone to numerical inaccuracies making it ill-suited for fast and comprehensive statistical analyses.
+The numerical approach, as adopted by the \texttt{MG-Copter} code, is both time consuming and prone to numerical inaccuracies making it ill-suited for fast and comprehensive statistical analyses.
 On the other hand, the FFT approach, as adopted by \texttt{PyBird} and \texttt{PBJ} is highly computationally efficient and free from numerical instabilities.
 The challenge is extending the FFT to non-trivial kernels as introduced by modifications to gravity.
 Alternatively, one can apply various approximations to the computation which are easily implemented in current FFT frameworks.

 Motivated by these issues, we examine various approximations that can alleviate computational cost while maintaining the desired degree of accuracy for the halo power spectrum in redshift space.
-These approximations, relevant for the loop integrals implicit in the first two lines of \cref{eq:rsdpofk2}, are computed by rescaling the approximate 2nd- and 3rd-order kernels with the appropriate linear growth factors as follows,
+These approximations, relevant for the loop integrals implicit in the first two lines of \cref{eq:rsdpofk2}, are computed by rescaling the approximate second and third order kernels with the appropriate linear growth factors as follows,